asuh/front-end-windows/readme.md

 Included by default in Windows 11 is a package manager called Winget.
 Because it's pre-installed, you can immeidately use it to install applications and software.

 Historically, because this package manager is one of the newest ones for Windows, it doesn't have as many applications or packages available.
-But, as of the end of 2025, there is a good chance you'll find what you need.
+But, as 2026, there is a good chance you'll find what you need.

 [winget.run](https://winget.run/) is a good place to check and see if your software is available for Winget.

     winget install -e --id Mozilla.Firefox

-Winget collects data and telemetry by default, but there is an opt-out:
+Winget collects data and telemetry by default because it may use Microsoft services and is subject to Windows/Microsoft diagnostic settings, but there is an opt-out:

 **Windows Key > Settings > Privacy & Security > Diagnostics & feedback > Diagnostic data > Send optional diagnostic data** Unselect the last option